 Web Page Item Description Disable Autoprovisioning ?
 Prevent the device from automatically trying to download a configuration file.
 See Section 2.6.13.1, "Autoprovisioning" for more information.
 Autoprovisioning Server ?
 Enter the address of the provisioning server as a fqdn or IPv4 address in dotted decimal notation.
 Autoprovisioning Filename ?
 The name of the configuration file.
-The default autoprovisioning filename is in the format of <mac< b=""> address>.xml.</mac<> Supported filename extensions are ".txt", and ".xml."
+The default autoprovisioning filename is in the format of <mac address="">.xml.</mac> Supported filename extensions are ".txt", and ".xml."
 The current filename is denoted by an asterisk at the bottom of the Autoprovisioning Page .
 Enter up to 256 characters.
 A file may have any name with an xml extension.
 If a file name is entered, the device will look for the specified file name, and only that file.
 Use tftp ?
 The device will use TFTP (instead of http) to download autoprovisioning files.
 Username ?
 The username used to authenticate with an autoprovisioning server.
 Leave this field blank to disable authentication.
 Password ?
 The password used to authenticate with an autoprovisioning server.
 Leave this field blank to disable authentication.
-Autoprovisioning autoupdate (in minutes) ?
-The reoccurring time (in minutes) the device will wait before checking for new autoprovisioning files.
+Autoprovisioning autoupdate (in minutes) The reoccurring time (in minutes) the device will wait before checking for new autoprovisioning files.
 Enter up to 6 digits.
 A value of 0 will disable this option.
-Note: To use the auto update options, enable the Set Time with NTP Server on boot setting on the Device Page page (see Table 2-5).
-Autoprovision at time (HHMMSS) ?
-The time of day the device will check for a new autoprovisioning file.
+Note : To use the auto update options, enable the Enable NTP setting on the Device Page page (see Table 2-5).
+Autoprovision at time (HHMMSS) The time of day the device will check for a new autoprovisioning file.
 The time must be 6 characters in length and in HHMMSS format.
 An empty value will disable this option.
-Note: To use the auto update options, enable the Set Time with NTP Server on boot setting on the Device Page page (see Table 2-5).
+Note: To use the auto update options, enable the Enable NTP setting on the Device Page page (see Table 2-5).
 Autoprovision when idle (in minutes > 10) ?
 The idle time (in minutes greater than 10) after which the device will check for a new autoprovisioning file.
 Enter up to 6 digits.
 A value of 0 will disable this option.
-Note: To use the auto update options, enable the Set Time with NTP Server on boot setting on the Device Page page (see Table 2-5).
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Note: To use the auto update options, enable the Enable NTP setting on the Device Page page (see Table 2-5).
+Save Click the Save button to save your configuration settings.
+Reboot Click on the Reboot button to reboot the system.
+Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
+Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.